Exponential periods and o-minimality: Cohomological exponential periods are naive exponential periods

-The definition of the period pairing also requires the choice of a good compactification of $C(X,Y)$.
+The definition of the period pairing also requires the choice of a good compactification of $C(X,Y)$ in the sense of Definition~\ref{defn:good_complex}.
 We proceed as follows.
-Let $\bar{X}$ be a good compactification of $(X,Y,f)$.
+Let $\bar{X}$ be a good compactification of $(X,Y)$ relative to $f$.
+This implies that for each component of $Y$ the closure in $\bar{X}$ is again a good compactification relative to the restriction of $f$.
 We choose an open cover $U^1,\dots,U^M$ by affine subvarieties of~$X$ such that $\bar{Y}+\sum_{i=1}^MU^i_\infty$ is still a simple normal crossings divisor.
-This can be achieved by choosing $U^i$ as the complement of a generic hyperplane $U^i_\infty$ in $\bar{X}$.
+This can be achieved by choosing $U^i$ as the intersection of $X$ with the complement of a generic hyperplane in $\bar{X}$.
+It is affine as the preimage of an affine variety (the complement) under an affine map (the inclusion $X\subset\bar{X}$).
 Note that $\bar{X}$ is a good compactification of each of the $U^J$.
 Hence the \v{C}ech-nerve of the map

 is a good compactification of $U_\bullet$.
 We denote it $\bar{U}_\bullet$.
 For each $I\subset \{1,\dots,N\}$ let $\bar{Y}^I$ be the closure of $Y^I$ in $\bar{X}$.
 By the transversality assumption it is smooth and a good compactification.
 Hence